 For more than 15 years, James Major has counseled a variety of clients in successfully navigating complex intellectual property matters within the biotechnology and pharmaceutical fields including, most recently, biopharmaceuticals, vaccines, genetics, gene therapies, small molecules, and pharmaceutical formulations.
 His doctorate in immunology and virology allows him to apply innovative research skills to improving client outcomes.
 He also takes a practical approach to patentable subject matter issues to obtain desired results in this complex and fast-moving area of law.

-James is experienced in rendering patentability, white-space, freedom-to-operate, infringement, noninfringement and invalidity opinions, particularly in the fields of biologics, cell-based immunotherapies, CAR T-cells, small molecules and pharmaceutical formulations.
-Moreover, he has assisted clients with licensing matters and has litigated patents.
+James is experienced in rendering patentability, white-space, freedom-to-operate, noninfringement and invalidity opinions, particularly in the fields of biologics, gene therapies, cell-based immunotherapies, CAR T-cells, small molecules and pharmaceutical formulations.
+He has also assisted clients with licensing, due diligence and litigation matters.

 Prior to joining Armstrong Teasdale, James was counsel in the New York City office of a large Philadelphia-based law firm.
 He was also principal of his own firm focusing on intellectual property issues affecting entrepreneurs.